 Schools across Canada share several common traditions, including purpling.
 Purpling is the act of dying your skin purple out of respect for the engineering profession and dedication to your school.
 The legend is that the engineers aboard the Titanic wore purple coveralls, and as the ship sank, they remained in the engine rooms to keep the furnaces going so that the smoke would act as a signal to other ships.
 They sacrificed their lives to attempt to save others.
 In addition, it is said that the Royal Engineers of the British Army wore a purple armband.

 Much like the Iron Ring, purpling is done out of respect for those that gave their lives for and because of our profession and as a reminder of the responsibility all engineers share.

 Purpling at Waterloo only occurs during special event and traditions.
 The most common time to see purple engineers is during Orientation week when many leaders and first years dye themselves.
-During summer or Fall terms there may be charity purpling events where students collect pledges to die themselves purple to raise money for charity.
-The picture below is from PurlePalooza in Summer 2013 where the Engineering Society raised over 800 dollars for charity.
+During Summer or Fall terms there may be charity purpling events where students collect pledges to die themselves purple to raise money for charity.

 Purpling the President

 Every 16 months is the EngSoc election, where new executive members are elected to office.
 Sometime shortly after the election results are released, the new President is found chained to a concrete block in CPH Foyer dyed purple from head to toe.
 They must remain chained to this block until released so that all engineering students have an opportunity to see and talk to their new president.
 The details of how, when, where, and why the president is purpled and chained to the concrete block, as well as those responsible for it, is unknown.
 Even the new president rarely remembers the events leading up to their Foyer captivity.